Melanie Oudin: 2013: Loss of form, out of top 100

 Oudin started her grass-court season at Birmingham.
 Even though she was the defending champion, she was defeated in the first round by qualifier Ajla Tomljanović.
 At Eastbourne, Oudin advanced to the final round of qualifying where she lost to Olga Puchkova.
 At the Wimbledon Championships, she was defeated in the first round by qualifier Michelle Larcher de Brito.

 Oudin began US Open Series at the Washington Open where she reached the second round, and lost to top seed Angelique Kerber.
 At the Western & Southern Open, Oudin was defeated in the first round of qualifying by Chanelle Scheepers.
 Playing at the US Open, Oudin lost in the first round of qualifying to Elena Baltacha.

 During the week of September ninth, Oudin competed in Quebec City at the Challenge Bell.
-Although she came through the qualifying rounds, she was defeated in the first round by second seed Kristina Mladenovic.
+After coming through the qualifying rounds, she was defeated in the first round by second seed Kristina Mladenovic.
 Seeded sixth at the Coleman Vision Championships, Oudin lost in her second-round match to Petra Rampre.
 Oudin won the Party Rock Open, a $50k tournament in Las Vegas, beating compatriot CoCo Vandeweghe in the final.
 Seeded third at the $25k tournament in Rock Hill, South Carolina, Oudin made it to the semifinal where she was defeated by top seed Mariana Duque.
 Seeded third in Canada at the Challenger de Saguenay, Oudin lost in the semifinal round to second seed Coco Vandeweghe.
 Oudin stayed in Canada to compete at the Tevlin Challenger in Toronto.
 Seeded third, she was defeated in her semifinal match by Tímea Babos.
 Oudin competed in her final tournament of the season at the South Seas Island Resort Pro Classic and lost in the first round to compatriot Allie Kiick.